Treatment for Uterine Fibroids

 Uterine fibroids are noncancerous, smooth, muscular tumors that develop on the inside of a woman’s uterus.
 Benign tumors (also known as fibromas or myomas) are curable, slow-growing growths that are so prevalent that 30% of all women develop them by the age of 35, with as many as 70% to 80% of women experiencing them by the age of 50.
-Fortunately, these fibroids are benign and do not raise a woman’s risk of uterine cancer, but can painful and debilitating.
+Although they can be painful and debilitating, fortunately, these fibroids are benign and do not raise a woman’s risk of uterine cancer.

 - Over time, progressively heavier and longer periods, or menstrual cycles

-- Higher frequency of fatigue and dizziness and other symptoms of anemia
+- Higher frequency of fatigue and dizziness, along with other symptoms of anemia

 - Pain in the lower back or legs